SohaT7/MechaCar_Statistical_Analysis/README.md

 ![LM_summary](https://github.com/SohaT7/MechaCar_Statistical_Analysis/blob/main/Images/lm_summary.png)

-The variables/coefficients that provided a non-random amount of variance to the mpg values in the dataset are vehicle_weight, spoiler_angle, and AWD.
+The variables/coefficients that provided a non-random amount of variance to the mpg values in the dataset are vehicle_weight, spoiler_angle, and All-Wheel Drive (AWD).
 The varaibles/coefficients vehicle_length and ground_clearance provide a random amount of variance to the mpg values in the dataset.

 The slope of the linear model cannot be considered to be zero for the p-value is much less than the p-value (p-value = 5.35e-11).
 Looked at another way, some independent variables (vehicle_weight, spoiler_angle, AWD) had an effect on the dependent variable (mpg), and therefore the slope is not zero.